What to know about coronavirus (COVID-19)

 How can I help protect myself?

-The best way to prevent infection is to avoid being exposed to the virus that causes COVID-19.
+The best way to prevent infection is to avoid being exposed to the virus that causes COVID-19, and take these preventive measures:

-- Social distancing is still the best way to help protect yourself and to prevent the spread of the virus.
+- Use a mask or face covering to protect yourself and prevent the spread of the virus to others.

 - Remember to continue practicing these preventive measures, and stay safe.